 There are several transport options that will get you to Carna:

-The drive from Inverness (A82 south), down through the side of Loch Ness and the length of the Great Glen, is one of the most scenic drives in the world.
-You then take the historic ‘Road to the Isles’ towards Mallaig and pass over stunning coastal scenes as you descend down onto the Ardnamurchan peninsula turning west at Salen onto the A861 to Laga Bay where you will find a car park with our sign.
+The drive from Inverness (A82 south),alongside Loch Ness and the length of the Great Glen, is one of the most scenic drives in the world.
+You then take the historic ‘Road to the Isles’ towards Mallaig and pass over stunning coastal scenes as you descend down onto the Ardnamurchan peninsula turning west (right) at Salen onto the B8007 to Laga Bay.

 Heading north from Glasgow or Stirling (A82 north), the route is just as breath taking, driving across the wild and desolate Rannoch Moor and down through historic and majestic Glencoe.
-Turn off on to the A861, to catch the Corran Car Ferry, then follow the A861 west along the south side of Loch Sunart to Laga Bay, where we meet you and you can park your car.
+Turn left to the Corran Car Ferry which runs across the Corran narrows every 30 minutes, tickets are bought on board.
+Leaving the ferry turn left and follow the A861 towards Strontian which is situated at the eastern end of Loch Sunart.
+Continue until you reach the village of Salen turn left onto the B8007 continuing along the south shore of Ardnamurchan peninsula heading west for 5 miles to Laga Bay.

 We are equally situated between Inverness Airport and Glasgow International Airport which connect to London and several international destinations.
 We can then arrange transfer by train, bus or arrange car hire.